 - You have the right to refuse a breathalyzer test.

 - If you are pulled over for a DWI, consider exercising your right to remain silent and to not perform any tests consensually.
 Everything you say to law enforcement officers can be used against you - in fact, they want you to talk.

 - A clever way to invoke your rights without looking guilty is to say, “I would love to cooperate officer.
 I just want to talk to my attorney first.”
 Call it “cooperative non-cooperation”.

-If you have been charged with a DWI and need an attorney, contact the Peveto Law Office at (972) 808-5117 to schedule a complimentary legal consultation.
+If you have been charged with a DWI and need an attorney, contact Peveto Law at (972) 808-5117 to schedule a complimentary legal consultation.
 Andrew Peveto holds extensive experience fighting DWI cases in Plano and Collin County.